susan-davis/stellar-core/BIBLE.md

 *Stellar Union* takes place in the 2270s.
 Earth has formed a Stellar Union of Earth, its colonies, and several alien races.

 ### Technology
-Technology in the 2270s follows all the tropes of the source material.
+Technology in the 2270s follows all the tropes of the source material, taking a cheerfully handwave-y approarch

 #### Starship Technology
 Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, but always seem to be aligned on a common up and down direction when they meet.
 Ships are powered by Applied Phlebotinum ("Energon crystals"), and attack and defend with beams and fields of energy.